Bangalore torpedo: In World War II

+The Stielhandgranate have had their handles and fuses removed and replaced with detonators – mounted to a long stick or plank behind one another with a complete grenade at one end to initiate the explosion.

-Post-World War II development
+Post–World War II development

-The U.S. Army and the People's Army of Vietnam used the Bangalore torpedo during the Vietnam War.
+During the First Indochina War, the Viet Minh produced Bangalore torpedoes.
+The U.S. Army and the People's Army of Vietnam used the Bangalore torpedo during the Vietnam War; and this war, Viet Cong locally made bangalore torpedo.

 During the Yom Kippur War in 1973, Bangalore torpedoes were used by the Israelis to clear paths through Syrian minefields.

-Bangalore torpedoes continue to be used today in the little-changed M1A2 and M1A3 versions (United States Armed Forces) and the modified Advanced Performance Bangalore Torpedo version (British Armed Forces and Australian Defence Force, under the L26A1 designation which is also used by Chemring), primarily to breach wire obstacles.
-Combat engineers have also been known to construct similar field versions of the Bangalore by assembling segments of metal picket posts and filling the concave portion with plastic explosive (PE).
+Bangalore torpedoes continue to be used today in the little-changed M1A2 and M1A3 versions of the United States Armed Forces, and the modified Advanced Performance Bangalore Torpedo version of the British Armed Forces and Australian Defence Force, under the L26A1 designation which is also used by Chemring, primarily to breach wire obstacles.

+Combat engineers have been known to construct similar field versions of the Bangalore by assembling segments of metal picket posts and filling the concave portion with plastic explosive (PE).
 The PE is then primed with detonating cord and a detonator, and pickets are taped or wired together to make a long torpedo, producing fragments (aka "shrapnel") that cut the wire when detonated.
 This method produces results similar to the standard-issue Bangalore, and can be assembled to the desired length by adding picket segments.